 Brothers John Edward and Edward James Crockford were wine and spirit merchants and publicans.
 J E Crockford built the Fountain Inn (now the Cornerstone) in 1861 while E J Crockford built Chequers Inn (now the Bay & Bridge) around the same time, receiving a license in 1859.

-Before Sandridge became a municipality in 1860, J E Crockford was an alderman of the MacArthur ward of Melbourne.
+Before Sandridge became a municipality in 1860, J E Crockford served as a councillor for the MacArthur ward of Melbourne.
 It seems that Crockford had somewhat divided loyalties in the campaign for an independent municipality at Sandridge.
 He tried to persuade people that Sandridge was potentially better off with Melbourne since they raised more revenue.
 However, residents of Sandridge wanted assurances that rates raised in their area were spent in their area – a sentiment shared by many ratepayers today.

 E J Crockford later served as a councillor of the Borough of Sandridge between August 1865 and and August 1870.